SirjanaA/kub-capstone/README.md

 * Docker - type docker, ENTER then "sudo systemctl enable docker" and "sudo systemctl start docker" to boot and start the service.
 (Docker hub is not used.)
 * git - type git and then press ENTER.
 * node - type npm and then press ENTER.
-* helm - type helm and then press ENTER. (installed but didn't use it)
+* helm - type helm and then press ENTER. (but only for practice)
+* Mariadb - installed but only used for practice

 ##  ECR repo